lpierrot/CSS-Refresher/README.md

 # CSS-Refresher
 ### CSS Frontend Masters:
 1. CSS layout
-2. Flexbox, Float, and clear
-3. Box Model
+2. Box Model

-This is my CSS refresher/practice.
+Coding a random blog using HTML, CSS, VSCode, and Sketch.
+I will upload the documentation shortly.